MicrosoftDocs/entra-docs/docs/global-secure-access/troubleshoot-global-secure-access-client-advanced-diagnostics-health-check.md

 Delete the Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Global Secure Access Client\ForwardingProfileVersion registry key, if it exists.
 Restart the service Global Secure Access Policy Retriever Service Check if the registry keys above were created.
-If not, look for errors in the event viewer.
+If not, look for errors in the Event Viewer.

 ### Forwarding profile matches expected schema
 This test verifies that the forwarding profile in the registry has a valid format that can be read by the client.